-In sum, this exercise provides suggestive evidence that high-NRCTI workers value jobspecific human capital more strongly when considering a separation to employment than workers performing routine or NRM tasks.
-At the same time, job-specific human capital is less important to high-NRCTI workers when considering a separation to non-employment.
-Therefore, for high-NRCTI workers, job-specific human capital has an important impact on separations to employment which contributes to the relatively high monopsony power these workers are facing.
+than workers performing routine or NRM tasks.
+At the same time, job-specific human capital is less important to high-NRCTI workers when considering a separation to nonemployment.
+Therefore, for high-NRCTI workers, job-specific human capital has an important impact on separations to employment, which contributes to the relatively high monopsony power these workers are facing.

-3. The role of non-pecuniary job characteristics
+3. The role of nonpecuniary job characteristics

-As we discuss in Section II, non-pecuniary job characteristics are likely to differ between workers performing different job tasks, and therefore to lead to different levels of monopsony power between these workers.
-In the following, we therefore analyze the prevalence of specific non-pecuniary job characteristics by task intensities and the change in these job characteristics over time.
-The BIBB data described in Section IV.B allow us to do so because the dataset not only contains information on job tasks, but also on various non-pecuniary job characteristics and on workers' satisfaction with those characteristics.
-Specifically, we construct several dependent variables which capture to what extent a non-pecuniary characteristic (for example satisfaction with promotion opportunities) is present.
+As we discuss in Section II, nonpecuniary job characteristics are likely to differ between workers performing different job tasks and therefore to lead to different levels of monopsony power between these workers.
+In the following, we analyze the prevalence of specific nonpecuniary job characteristics by task intensities and the change in these job characteristics over time.
+The BIBB data described in Section IV.B allow us to do so because the data set not only contains information on job tasks, but also on various nonpecuniary job characteristics and on workers' satisfaction with those characteristics.
+Specifically, we construct several dependent variables that capture to what extent a nonpecuniary characteristic (for example, satisfaction with promotion opportunities) is present.
 This generally results in ordinal discrete variables with more than two outcomes and natural ordering.
 We regress these dependent variables on task group dummies and additional control variables separately for each BIBB wave.

 The results from this exercise are presented in Table 7.
-Panel A shows that NRC workers are less likely to work in unfavorable physical working conditions such as extreme temperatures, noise, and unfavorable body positions relative to routine workers, which is in line with expectations.
+Panel A shows that NRC workers are less likely to work in unfavorable physical working conditions, such as extreme temperatures, noise, and unfavorable body positions relative to routine workers, which is in line with expectations.
 For example, the odds ratio of answering the question of whether one works in a physically unfavorable position with high approval versus the combined lower approval categories is 0.456 times lower for NRC workers than for routine workers in 1985.